Lelia Doolan: Presenting, acting and producing

+Teaching

 She taught at the College of Commerce, Rathmines (now part of the DIT) between 1979 and 1988, where she established and was head of the first Irish course in Media Communications, teaching Bryan Dobson (news anchor), Fergus Tighe (film director), Anne Cassin (newsreader), and Ned O'Hanlon (U2 and Rolling Stones video director) amongst others.

 In 1987 she produced Reefer and the Model, with director Joe Comerford.
 In April 1993 she was appointed chairperson of the Irish Film Board, a role she filled for three years before retiring.
 She was also a founder and director of the Galway Film Fleadh.